 When you start bottle feeding, don't buy loads as your baby may not necessarily like the ones you've chosen.
 Better to start off with a few and, if your baby approves, you can always buy more.

 You can choose between silicone and latex teats for most of these bottle types.
+Silicone is more durable, while latex is softer and more flexible, but needs to be replaced more often.

 The teats come in a bell shape, or a bulbous shape that's designed to feel more like a nipple.
 You might want to try both shapes when your baby first starts bottle feeding to see which one they prefer.